kristinemlarson/gnssrefl/tests/homeworks/homework0.md

 [You are strongly encouraged to read the documentation.](https://github.com/kristinemlarson/gnssrefl)

-There are two versions of this homework:  A Jupyter Notebook version, and a gnssrefl command line version.
+There are two versions of this homework: a Jupyter Notebook version and a command line version.
 Pick the method that you prefer to do your analysis in the course, or experiment with both.

 ## **Jupyter Notebook version:**